paulj003/DataProcessingAndStorage/README.md

 **Instructions**
+Make sure you have the GNU Compiler Collection downloaded (This is to use the g++ command).
 Clone or download the repository.
 Open the main.cpp file and add method calls to the in memory database in the main method.
 Open a terminal locally that is in the same folder as the repository.